lassidevs/keyboard-layout/README.md

 This repo contains a klc build script for Microsoft Keyboard Layout Creator.

 I have a need for Finnish characters in my job and day-to-day life.
 This proves difficult as I'm running a US keyboard for programming, which doesn't include characters like ä and ö.
 Normally a fix would be to use English (United States) international layout, but this comes with dead keys that messes up writing flow and adds unwanted features.
-This script initiates a normal US international layout with support for non-ASCII characters (such as ä and ö), but removes dead keys completely.
+This script builds a normal US international layout with support for non-ASCII characters (such as ä and ö), but removes dead keys completely.

 ## How to use
 1. **Install MSKLC** from https://www.microsoft.com/en-us/download/details.aspx?id=102134